Obesity: Classification

 As Asian populations develop negative health consequences at a lower BMI than Caucasians, some nations have redefined obesity; Japan has defined obesity as any BMI greater than 25 kg/m2 while China uses a BMI of greater than 28 kg/m2.

 The preferred obesity metric in scholarly circles is the body fat percentage (BF%) – the ratio of the total weight of person's fat to his or her body weight, and BMI is viewed merely as a way to approximate BF%.
-Levels in excess of 32% for women and 25% for men are generally considered to indicate obesity.
+According to American Society of Bariatric Physicians, levels in excess of 32% for women and 25% for men are generally considered to indicate obesity.

-BMI ignores variations between individuals in amounts of lean body mass, particularly muscle mass.
+BMI is now viewed as outdated in some countries because it ignores variations between individuals in amounts of lean body mass, particularly muscle mass.
 Individuals involved in heavy physical labor or sports may have high BMI values despite having little fat.
 For example, more than half of all NFL players are classified as "obese" (BMI ≥ 30), and 1 in 4 are classified as "extremely obese" (BMI ≥ 35), according to the BMI metric.
 However, their mean body fat percentage, 14%, is well within what is considered a healthy range.
-Similarly, Sumo wrestlers may be categorized by BMI as "severely obese" or "very severely obese" but many Sumo wrestlers are not categorized as obese when body fat percentage is used instead (having <25% body fat).
-Some Sumo wrestlers were found to have no more body fat than a non-Sumo comparison group, with high BMI values resulting from their high amounts of lean body mass.
+Similarly, Sumo wrestlers are typically categorized by BMI as "severely obese" or "very severely obese"; but one study of college-aged Sumo wrestlers found that 40% of them were no longer categorized as obese when body fat percentage (with a cutoff of <25%) was used instead of BMI; this was attributed to their very high lean body mass.

+Canada utilises BMI sparingly within their method of defining levels of obesity through use of the Edmonton Scale (for adult obesity).
+This scale also introduces factors such as Quality of Life, Mental Health & Mobility amongst others.
+In recent years, Canada chose to allow both Chile & Ireland to adapt their obesity guidelines to suit both countries' health systems.
+In Ireland, obesity is now defined as "a Complex, Chronic & Relapsing Disease".